slavistas/air-sensei/README.md

 {"time": "Thu Oct 23 12:52:02 2025 GMT", "MAC": "b0:b2:1c:a7:c4:d4", "temperature": 20.079121, "humidity": 45.608930, "pressure": 101163.000503}
 ```

-This is an image of environmental data displayed using Grafana.
+This is an image of environmental data displayed using Grafana:
-Note: this is an example only and not something this repo provides.

 ![Grafana Display of Sensor data](./grafana_setup.png "")

+Note: this is an example of how these sensors can be employed and requires additional software to setup.